Singapore HeritageFest 2007 (Part 1): Household Things

 Clockwise from top left: coffee cups that are still used at Ya Kun and many kopitiam (coffee shops) today, tiffin carriers (tiffin is an old English word for a light lunch), and an extremely old and overused steamboat.
 It looked as though whatever food that went in there would come out black.

-By the way, doesn’t that light-colored tiffin carrier look like this particular STAMP postbox?
+By the way, doesn’t that light-coloured tiffin carrier look like this particular STAMP postbox?

 Enamelware and thermos flasks.